denali-design/denali-icons/README.md

 # @denali-design/icons

-:construction: (WIP) Ember.JS component library for the Denali CSS Framework
+:construction: (WIP) Denali Icons library consisting of 1000+ icons packaged into a font, SVG, sprite, and JS library.

 ## Contributing